 The above story provides the image of Emmaus, an Upper Room program that calls forth and renews Christian discipleship.
 Like its predecessor, Cursillo de Christiandad (Spanish for "short course in Christianity"), the Walk to Emmaus is a three-day experience, which takes a New Testament look at Christianity as a lifestyle.
 It is a highly structured weekend designed to strengthen and renew the faith of Christian people, and through them their families, congregations, and the world in which they live.
 Emmaus is a combined effort of laity and clergy toward the renewal of the church.

 In Hong Kong, the Walk to Emmaus community includes people from more than 160 Christian churches, including many different denominations, who come together in fellowship to deepen their relationship with Christ and with each other.
 The community historically has sponsored two Men's Walks and two Women's Walks each year in the spring and the fall.
 There is so much more that unites us than that divides.

 Over the years, many Union Church men and women, and some teens, have participated in the Walk to Emmaus.

-Find out about the next retreats by contacting .
+Find out about the next retreats at the HK Walk to Emmaus website or by contacting .